 Scottish SMEs and third sector organisations (including supported businesses) will be able to take advantage of a new range of free procurement - related workshops from the Supplier Development Programme.
 Covering key topics such as Introduction to Tendering, Using Public Contracts Scotland, and completing the European Single Procurement Document (ESPD), the courses will be held across Scotland at Beginner, Intermediate, and Advanced levels.

-The website contains links to procurement training webinars with a range of guides covering topics including Introduction to Tendering, Understanding the Public Contracts Scotland website and an explanation of tendering Procedures and Thresholds.
+In addition to face-face courses, the Programme will also deliver all workshops online via live webinars, which are accessible from a home or office computer.
+The webinars cover a range of topics including Introduction to Tendering, Understanding the Public Contracts Scotland website and an explanation of tendering Procedures and Thresholds.

 Just Enterprise is a consortium formed from Scotland's key social enterprise support agencies.
 Collectively, they are able to provide expert Start Up, Business Support, Business Recovery, Procurement, Leadership and Learning Services, to third sector organisations across the length and breadth of the country.
 Supported by Scottish Government, they are committed to ensuring that Scotland's enterprising third sector is able to grow sustainably in a challenging economic climate.
 Tailor made workshops & consultancy are amongst some of the services they can provide.

 The Online Supplier Journeyexplains the process of awarding a public sector contract in straightforward terms; sets out what buyers expect you to do at each stage in that process; gives practical information on how you can find out about business opportunities; how to bid for business; what to expect when delivering the contract and tells you what support is available to help you win business, and what you can do if you are unsuccessful.

 The Single Point of Enquiry is an independent, impartial and confidential service for suppliers to the public sector in Scotland.